FilipsFedotovs/ANNDEA/README.md

 # ANNADEA
-Artificial Neural Network Driven Emulsion Analysis This README just serves as a very short user guide, the documentation will be written much later.
+Artificial Neural Network Driven Emulsion Analysis.
+This README just serves as a very short user guide, the documentation will be written much later.

 ## Hints and Tips

 1) It is recomended to run those processes on lxplus in the tmux shell as some scripts can take up to several hours to execute.